Pulled Roast Beef Sliders

 a stack of 3 roast beef sliders on a tray with a napkin

-Like a good streaming TV show, sliders (aka mini burgers) are one of natureโ€™s most bingeable foods.
-Thatโ€™s because they allow you to simultaneously channel several instincts at once.
-Your physiological need for food, your innate desire to sample many tiny things, and even your cute aggression.
+Like a great TV show, sliders (aka mini burgers) are one of natureโ€™s most bingeable foods.
+Thatโ€™s because they allow you to simultaneously channel several instincts at once: your physiological need for food, your innate desire to sample many tiny things, and even your cute aggression.

 Start your week with mouthwatering slow cooker shredded beef, then split the leftovers between a delicious beef ramen stir fry and these wonderful little pulled beef sandwiches.
 Itโ€™s a week of meals that are easy, convenient, and most importantly, darn delicious.